 Is there anything I can do during the remand process?

 Most of the time, the local regional office is responsible for carrying out the Board remand instructions.

 However, you should be proactive during a Board remand.
-Veterans should use this stage of the case to bolster their claims by submitting relevant additional evidence, such as an opinion letter from your treating physician or therapist to support your claim.
+Veterans should use this stage of the case to bolster their claims by submitting relevant additional evidence, such as an opinion letter from their treating physician or therapist, to support their claim.
 Keep this evidence in the scope of direct relevance to the missing areas of evidence indicated in the remand.
 Too much of the wrong information may confuse the VA.

-When all of the Board remand instructions have been completed the VA will send out a new Rating Decision with their new findings.
+When all the Board remand instructions have been completed, the VA will send out a new Rating Decision with their latest findings.
 You will want to review the Evidence section of the Decision to make sure all of the submitted evidence is listed, such as opinion letters from your treating providers, results of additional medical examinations, and such.
-Read more about ratiting decisions here.
+Read more about rating decisions here.
 If not all of the submitted evidence is listed, you should bring this to the VA’s attention if and when you appeal the decision.

 Receiving a denial from the Board of Veterans’ Appeals (“the Board” or “the BVA”) can be an overwhelming experience.
-After battling with the VA for years, you are no doubt frustrated and angry over the result.
+After battling with the VA for years, you are undoubtedly frustrated and angry over the result.
 Added to your disappointment is the difficulty in figuring out why the Board denied your claim.
-Board decisions are usually written in gobbledygook language, which can be difficult to understand.
+Board decisions are usually written in gobbledygook language, which can be challenging to understand.

 The main thing to keep in mind is: DON’T THROW IN THE TOWEL!

 Always consider taking the next step to the Court of Appeals for Veterans Claims (“CAVC”).
 More times than not, the CAVC finds that the Board has committed one or more errors in denying your claims.